JL-2644/Quinzical-App/wiki/wiki.md

 2/10/2020  - Final touchups for prototype<br/>
 15/10/2020 - Finished the timers feature<br/>
 16/10/2020 - As a group refactored code into smaller classes<br/>
-17/10/2020 - Added the international questions database and finished the international section
+17/10/2020 - Added the international questions database and finished the international section<br/>
+18/10/2020 - Added some special effects on buttons, refactored classes into multiple packages